Missouri House of Representatives

-The Missouri House of Representatives is the lower chamber of the Missouri General Assembly.
+The Missouri House of Representatives is the lower chamber of the Missouri General Assembly, the upper chamber being the Missouri Senate.
 It has 163 members, representing districts with an average size of 37,000 residents.
 House members are elected for two-year terms during general elections held in even-numbered years.

 Missouri's house is the fourth largest in the United States even as the state ranks 18th in population.
 The only states with a larger lower house in the United States are New Hampshire (400), Pennsylvania (203), and Georgia (180).
 Republicans have controlled the State House since 2003.

 The next election will be held in 2026.

 Operations

 The Missouri House of Representatives meets annually beginning on the Wednesday after the first Monday in January.
 A part-time legislature, it concludes session business by May 30.
 To serve in the chamber, an individual must have attained the age of 24 and have resided in their district for a period of one year preceding the election.
 State representatives are paid $36,813 per year, with a per diem of $121 per day.
 The Speaker of the House is the most powerful individual in the chamber, elected by all members of the House.
 The Speaker makes an additional $2,500 per year in accordance with state law.
 Representatives are term-limited to a maximum of four terms, or eight years, in the chamber.

 Members confirm officers of the House every two years when organizing as a new General Assembly, which include the Chief Clerk, the Sergeant-At-Arms, the Chaplain, and the Doorkeeper.
 The Chief Clerk has the added responsibility of serving as House Administrator and is responsible for supervising the work of eight non-partisan staff.
-The current Chief Clerk and House Administrator is Dana Miller.
+The current Chief Clerk and House Administrator is Joseph Engler.